 Managing Notification and Action During Flood Emergencies

-High water events in spring can be damaging to shorelines.
-Luckily, spring flooding doesn’t often affect GLPOA members, but the extreme levels in the spring of 2008 did cause some damage.
+High water events during the spring freshet can be damaging to shorelines, properties, wells, septic systems, etc. Spring flooding can and has affected GLPOA members, as witnessed by the flooding events in 2008 and 2017, which caused major damage for many.
 The best way to prepare is to be well-informed and to know what you can do to protect your property.

 The most common emergency floodproofing technique entails stacking sandbags in such a way as to form a barrier against rising floodwaters.
 The bags must be strong enough to hold the sand or fill and withstand contact with water indefinitely.
 It is best to use burlap and plastic bags designed for that purpose and to use a durable plastic sheet to prevent the seepage of water through the dyke.

 Since water exerts pressures against the sandbag dyke, if at all possible a trench should be dug to prevent the dyke from moving.
 Other methods of anchoring the dyke include placing the bottom of the dyke against or on permanent features, e.g., a ditch, a raised roadbed, a foundation wall etc.